-Welcome to the University of South Carolina Upstate, the second largest institution in the USC system.
-Our acclaimed, accredited academic programs enable students to build bridges to their futures through internships, field service, study abroad, and more.
-USC Upstate encourages students to grow intellectually, culturally, socially and emotionally, as they develop critical, analytical, and creative capacities that prepare them for professional and personal challenges that lie ahead.
+We offer acclaimed academic programs that enable students to build bridges to their futures involving hands-on training that comes from internships, field service and study abroad experiences to name just a few.
+Our university community encourages students to grow intellectually, socially and emotionally, as they develop critical and creative capacities that prepare you for work, life and citizenship.

-USC Upstate serves as academic home to 6,000 students from 26 states and 17 nations; students have the option of attending classes on our 330-acre residential campus in Spartanburg, the commuter-campus for junior- and senior-level students in Greenville, a downtown Greenville location or the George Dean Johnson, Jr. College of Business and Economics in downtown Spartanburg.
-We offer degree programs in the liberal arts and sciences, business administration, nursing and teacher education, as well as master's degrees in education, informatics and nursing.
+USC Upstate serves as the academic home to nearly 6,000 students from 26 states and 17 nations.
+We offer our students the option of attending classes on our 330-acre residential campus in Spartanburg, the George Dean Johnson, Jr. College of Business and Economics in downtown Spartanburg, or the University Center Greenville.
+We offer 40 undergraduate majors in business administration, nursing, teacher education and a host of programs, as well as, master's degrees in education, informatics and nursing.

-This Academic Catalog presents important information about all academic policies and degree requirements and will serve as your road map while a student at USC Upstate.
+This Academic Catalog presents important information about all academic policies and degree requirements and will serve as your road map as a student at USC Upstate.
 As you read through the Academic Catalog and find that you have questions, please call our Admissions Office at (864) 503-5246.

-I welcome you to campus where you will experience the great Spartan spirit that engages students and transforms lives.
+I welcome you to USC Upstate where you will experience the great Spartan spirit that engages students and transforms lives.
+Go Spartans!